FrentzenChandra/pos-acen/README.md

 ### How to migrate and seed the database

-* please read the `db/migrations/readme.md` file to know how to migrate the database.
+* please read the `migrations/readme.md` file to know how to migrate the database.
-* to seed the database with dummy data, run the command `go run cmd/bin/main.go seed -table=product_categories -total=10` to seed the product_categories table with 10 dummy data.

 ### How to create a new module